 Messianic prophecies sometimes involve a double fulfillment, just as we see here in Isaiah, and require an understanding of the history of Israel and the complexity of the text to see and appreciate.
 It is amazing that God could give king Ahaz a prophecy that his kingdom, and thus the line of David, would be rescued from his enemies, and at that same time give a much more hidden prophecy about the Greater David, the Lord Jesus Christ.

-“will conceive.”
+“is pregnant.”
 The Hebrew text is unclear because it can be translated either “is pregnant,” or “will conceive.”
 The whole temporality of the verse is in question because the verse can be translated “the young woman, pregnant, is bearing a son,” or, “the young woman, pregnant, is about to bear a son” (cp.
 NAB).
+Young’s Literal Translation reads, “Lo, the Virgin is conceiving, And is bringing forth a son.”

 “will call.”
-The Hebrew verb is feminine, and thus could be translated, “she will call.”
+The Hebrew verb is feminine, and thus means, “she will call.”

 “Immanuel.”
 Some people believe that because Jesus was to be called Immanuel (meaning “God with us”) that he must therefore be God incarnate.
 That is not the case.
 The name “Immanuel” means “God with us,” and it was symbolic of the fact that God would be with His people to support and deliver them.
 The name “Immanuel” fits the double prophecy well both at the time of Isaiah and at the time of Jesus.